alinnman/celestial-navigation/INSTALL.md

 to allow for use on an Android mobile phone
 (with no need for internet access).
 To aid in installation a good file browser is recommended (for copying and decompressing of ZIP files) such as [Cx File Explorer](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer&pcampaignid=web_share).
+You are recommended to unzip the file to a specific directory (not a root directory), on Android you could create a directory in the "Documents" tree, e.g. "Documents/work/coding".

 The script [starfix.py](starfix.py) contains the core routines.